 When the sales team finally responds, it takes an average of 4 days of back-and-forth emails just to get to a first meeting.
-The problem with this is that buyers are usually busy, so they tend to move onto other things, other meetings and, sometimes, onto your competitors' website, and 38% of the leads never reply back.
+The problem with this is that buyers are usually busy, so they tend to move onto other things, other meetings and, sometimes, onto your competitors' website, with 38% of the leads never replying back.

-Imagine that you walk into a physical store and instead of being able to talk to a salesperson, you are blocked at the door, they ask you to fill in a form and say “Thanks, we’ll contact you shortly”.
+Imagine that you walk into a store and instead of being able to talk to a salesperson, you are blocked at the door, they ask you to fill in a form and say “Thank you, we’ll contact you shortly”.
 It feels weird, but for some reason it feels normal for B2B companies.

 B2B marketers will spend their budgets and do everything possible to target the most qualified leads, and convert those visitors into potential customers.

 But not every qualified lead wants to fill in your contact form.
 Studies have shown that only about 5% fill out lead capture forms.
-And what happens if we also say to those few "We’ll contact you soon"?
+And what happens if, on top of that, we say to those few "We’ll contact you soon"?

 This is a process where no one really wins.
 Marketers spend money to attract highly targeted leads that often never result in form completion.
 Buyers were ready to engage with your sales team but no one was there to talk to them.
 The sales team spend days trying to book a meeting with the leads and more than a third of them never respond.

 The speed at which our team is able to qualify and prioritize leads is a key factor in improving the conversion of our sales funnel.
-Although it obviously varies depending on the number of requests, this is the task that most often lengthens the lead response time in most of them.
+Although it varies depending on the number of requests, this is the task that most often lengthens the lead response time.

-Sales qualification is important because close rations depend on it.
-Without this process, you risk pursuing leads who aren’t a good fit for the product while spending time and energy.
-The problem is that a lot of companies base the qualification in the contact form.
+Sales qualification is important because close ratios depend on it.
+Without this process, you risk pursuing leads that aren’t a good fit while spending time and energy.
+The problem is that a lot of companies base the qualification on the contact form.

-Including as many fields as information is needed to qualify the lead, although this is known to harm conversion, it is still a common practice.
-In fact, in a study conducted by us, we found that 84% of B2B companies include from 6 to more than 15 fields in their contact form.
+Including as many fields as data is needed to qualify the lead, although this is known to harm conversion, it is still a common practice.
+In fact, in a study conducted by Arengu, we found that 84% of B2B companies include from 6 to more than 15 fields in their form.

 Creating a frictionless lead qualification form and getting all the data you need, without the need to manually qualify them, is made possible by data enrichment services.

 You've probably heard of tools such as Clearbit, Apollo, Lusha, Pipl or FullContact.
 They are used by many companies to qualify their users but it is possible to go a little further with them.
-Actually, you can connect them with your forms to fully automate it.
+You can connect them with your forms to fully automate user qualification.

-Just asking for their corporate email, they allow you to complete the profile data of your leads and the company they work for, without having to ask for it in the form.
+Just asking for their corporate email allows you to complete the profile data of your leads and the company they work for, without having to ask for it in the form.
 For example, you can automate the collection of the most common data in lead qualification processes: size of the company, industry, decision-making capacity of the person, etc.

-This way you can significantly reduce the number of fields and also prevent your sales team from having to manually search for data to properly qualify them.
+This means that you can significantly reduce the number of fields and also prevent your sales team from having to manually search for data to qualify them.
 This way they will be able to prioritize leads in a more agile way and considerably reduce response times.